Ismail Isa

-Ismail Isa Mustafa (Исмаил Иса Мустафа; born 26 June 1989) is a Bulgarian professional footballer who plays as a forward for Cherno More Varna.
+Ismail Isa Mustafa (Исмаил Иса Мустафа; born 26 June 1989) is a retired Bulgarian professional footballer who plays as a forward.

-Career
+Club career

 Born in Targovishte, Isa started playing football at PFC Svetkavitsa's youth teams.

 Levski Sofia

 Ismail Isa made his unofficial debut for Levski in a friendly match against Dynamo Kyiv on 20 January 2008.
 He played for 33 minutes.
 The result was a 1–2 loss for Levski.
 On 20 February, he scored his first goals in a friendly against Vidima-Rakovski Sevlievo.
 He scored two goals in the 75th and 85th minute.
 The result of the match was a 3–0 win for Levski.
 He made his official debut in a 1–0 defeat away to Lokomotiv Plovdiv.

 During the 2008–09 season, he was loaned to OFC Sliven 2000.
 Anyway, after the end of the season, he returned to Levski.

 Isa re-debuted for Levski on 15 July 2009 in the 2nd Qualifying round of UEFA Champions League, where Levski defeated the team of UE Sant Julià.
 The result of the match was 4–0 with a home win for Levski.
 On 21 July, he was sent off at the stroke of half time for a second bookable offense in the return leg against the Andorran side, but despite playing a man down his team won 5–0.
 His return was in a match against Dundalk – a second qualifying round of Europa League.
 Levski won the first match and the result was 6:0.
 Isa scored two of the goals.
 He further added to his tally in the 5–2 home win against the Swedish Kalmar FF, where he scored another two goals.

 Isa scored his first goal for Levski in the Bulgarian A Professional Football Group on 23 August 2010 against Kaliakra Kavarna.